Goma-ae

 - Make Sesame Salad Dressing: In a small bowl, combine sugar, soy sauce, and ground sesame seeds.
 Mix well until the sugar dissolves and the sauce is smooth.

-- Combine: Pour the sesame dressing over the prepared vegetables.
+- Combine: Pour the sesame dressing over the spinach.
 Toss gently until evenly coated.

 - Serve: Transfer to a serving dish and enjoy immediately.